Fluid-Dynamics-Lab-Nagoya-University/Dynamic-Mode-Decomposition-based-on-Expectation-Maximization-Algorithm/README.md

 Details of EMDMD and its implementation are shown in [paper](https://doi.org/10.1016/j.ymssp.2024.111864) entitled "Dynamic mode decomposition based on expectation–maximization algorithm for simultaneous system identification and denoising" and published at Mechanical Systems and Signal Processing.

-If you use EMDMD in your work, please cite the relevent paper.
+If you use EMDMD in your work, please cite the relevant paper.

 ## File and directory
 main.m: sample program performing EMDMD at sample data